 - This can be done with a regular garden rake but is more efficient with a power rake.

-This service removes the layer of dead grass, or thatch, so that the healthy layer underneath can receive proper sunlight, water, nutrients, and oxygen.
-Some people opt for aeration, as it serves a similar purpose, but dethatching makes more sense for single-family rental properties.
+This lawn care service removes the layer of dead grass, or thatch, so that the healthy layer underneath can receive proper sunlight, water, nutrients, and oxygen.
+Some people opt for lawn aeration, as it serves a similar purpose, but dethatching makes more sense for single-family rental properties.
 Aeration is typically meant to prevent or reverse soil compaction.
 However, soil compaction is only common in clay soils or high-traffic areas, like parks or school campuses.

-There are different levels of care that owners and property managers feel comfortable investing in their properties.
-Whether you’re looking to win ‘Most Beautiful Yard’ or just trying to find a decent renter, you’ll need an annual spring cleanup service.
-These services are considered preventative and will help you stay focused on the more profitable parts of property management.
-Regularly maintained properties will help you avoid expensive deferred maintenance, keep your rental properties looking great year-round, and keep your tenants happy.
+There are different levels of lawn care that owners and property managers feel comfortable investing in their properties.
+Whether you’re looking to win ‘Most Beautiful Yard’ or just trying to find a decent renter, you’ll need an annual yard spring cleanup service.
+These lawn care services are considered preventative and will help you stay focused on the more profitable parts of property management.
+Regularly maintained properties will help you avoid expensive deferred landscape maintenance, keep your rental properties looking great year-round, and keep your tenants happy.